-- When you are in the UAE, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-The UAE is a Muslim country and local laws reflect the fact that Islamic practices and beliefs are closely applied.
+- The UAE is a Muslim country and local laws reflect the fact that Islamic practices and beliefs are closely applied.
 Laws may also vary between individual Emirates.
 You should familiarise yourself with local laws, and their impact on your personal circumstances, before you travel.

 - Legal and administrative processes are significantly different from those in Australia.
 If you are arrested, you may face a significant period of detention before your case comes to trial.
 You could have your passport held by UAE authorities and be prevented from leaving the country.
 The resolution of even simple legal issues can be prolonged and complex.